AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

 ##:sak-sak-logo: Toolsets to combine and control tools
 Toolsets provide extra functionality to tools.

-####Grouping of tools
+###Grouping of tools

 Well, a 'set' already tells this: a Toolset is a container for a set of tools.

-####Placement on card
+###Placement on card

-A Toolset provides a grid to place tools on, and can itself be placed on a card.
+A Toolset provides a grid to place tools on, and can [itself be placed on a card][swiss-army-knife-coordinate-system].
 <br>This makes a Toolset separate the coordinates of a tool and a card on which it is placed.

-####Scaling
+###Scaling

 Toolsets can scale the tools as a whole to 'fit' the card or required size.

 Server example ([example 7]) shows this scaling

-The discs with the arc, icon, and state use the same toolset (using a template) and use a toolset scale factor to get the required size of the toolset.
+The discs with the arc, icon, and state use the same toolset (using a [SAK template][swiss-army-knife-sak-templates]) and use a toolset scale factor to get the required size of the toolset.

 ![Swiss Army Knife Example 7 - Servers]